 While navigating the ups and downs of life, it’s crucial that we have a strong support system in place.
 This is especially true during times of uncertainty, like living in a pandemic.
 If you’re craving an emotional outlet, positive support, or simply someone to talk to, seeking therapy has been a solid option.

 The American Psychiatric Association defines therapy as a method for treating a broad range of mental health conditions through open and honest dialogue.
-Professional therapists are able to empower their clients to make positive changes in their lives — whether it’s by strengthening their emotional stability, bolstering their self-esteem, or more.
+Professional therapists are able to empower their clients to make positive changes in their lives — whether it’s by building skills to handle stress, strengthening their emotional stability, bolstering their self-esteem, or more.

 There’s nothing necessarily wrong with questioning the efficacy of therapy.
 However, it’s important to know that it takes patience and dedication to realize the full value of treatment.